sauravraghuvanshi/azure-docs-powershell/Az/Az.DataMigration/Get-AzDataMigrationToSqlVM.md

 ```

 ### -Expand
-The child resources to include in the response.
+Complete migration details be included in the response.

 ```yaml
 Type: System.String